An ice cube floats in a glass of water filled to the brim...

 The law of flotation states that a floating object displaces its own weight of the fluid in which it floats.
 This implies that no extra volume of water is added as the ice melts.

-Which of the following statements about electric potential energy is not correct? ...
+Which of the following statements about static friction is correct?
+It ...